nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

         License created
         ``` -->

-1. Login to the Kommander URL for ``nkpdev`` cluster with the generated credentials that you generated in the previous [section](../infra/infra_nkp.md#install-kommander-management).
+1. Login to the Kommander URL for ``nkpdev`` cluster with the generated credentials that was generated in the previous [section](../infra/infra_nkp.md#create-nkp-workload-cluster).
 The following commands will give you the credentials and URL.

     === "Command"